yuyenchu/express_cluster_sample/README.md

 - pm2 use `ecosystem.config.js` for configs, you can change cluster instances, environment vairables, and others in there
 - mysql init scripts are stored in `mysql` folder, `init-dev.sql` is for `docker-compose.dev.yml`
 - redis config files are stored in `redis` folder, `redis-dev.conf` is for `docker-compose.dev.yml`
-- traefik basic auth users in `traefik/users/usersfile`
+- traefik basic auth users are stored in `traefik/users/usersfile`

 ## HTTPS
 **NOTE**: You will need a **domain name** to get certificate from letsencrypt.